 Embark on a captivating journey into the rich tapestry of Iberian culture with this use-case scenario led by the University Research Institute for Iberian Archaeology at the University of Jaén, Spain.
 Delving into the vibrant history of the Iberians, a prominent group inhabiting the southern and eastern regions of the Iberian Peninsula during the Iron Age (6th-1st century BC), this project promises an immersive exploration.

 The focal point of this endeavour is a carefully curated collection of 3D models representing archaeological objects tied to the Iberian culture.
 These models are not just artifacts; they serve as educational tools spanning various levels—primary, secondary, and university education.
-What makes this initiative even more remarkable is its commitment to inclusivity, catering to individuals with visual impairments.
+What makes this initiative even more remarkable is its commitment to inclusivity, catering to individuals with visual and intellectual impairments.

 In refining and enhancing these 3D models, our goal is to create a diverse, inclusive, and engaging experience for users.
 By leveraging cutting-edge ICT technologies, we aim to present aspects of Iberian life, including religion, ritual, death, society, gender, clothing, and daily life, in a novel and entertaining manner.